 - Provide valuable content: This is the key factor for the success of the entire website.
 The effort of SEO is wasted if the content is irrelevant and does not solve your customers’ concerns.

 Congratulations!
-You are now the owner of a website!
+You are now the owner of an awesome website!

 Now, it’s time to ask for feedback from the field experts.
 Place the web link in several eCommerce communities and wait for a couple of reviews from professionals and experts.
 Another source to take feedback from is your friends or colleagues.
 They may just give you a great evaluation that could be applied to customers’ perspectives.